-Donald Trump Is ‘Not Leaving’ Regardless Of 2020 Election Outcome, Warns Bill Maher
+Donald Trump Is ‘Not Leaving,’ Regardless Of 2020 Election Outcome, Warns Bill Maher

 “This governor in Kentucky has no reason to contest this.
 He’s just saying, ‘I’m not leaving, make me,'” he said.

-“And if you think this is gonna get better in 2020,” Maher argued, “do you really think that if Trump loses, he’s gonna…he’s just gonna leave a scented letter for Mayor Pete?”
+“And if you think this is gonna get better in 2020,” Maher argued, “do you really think that if Trump loses, he’s gonna…he’s just gonna leave a scented letter for Mayor Pete?
+No. He’s not leaving.”

 The host also pointed to Trump’s recent comments about abolishing term limits.